-VAdm (Ret’d) Donaldson served as Vice Chief of the Defence Staff from July 2010 until his retirement from the Canadian Armed Forces in September 2013.
-As VCDS, and second in command of the Canadian Armed Forces, he was directly involved in managing the full spectrum of the defence institution.
-He led the development and execution of the twenty-plus billion dollar Defence Services Programme, and the long range strategic and capability planning for the CAF.
-He was central to the planning and implementation of several phases of defence renewal and transformation, working closely with other senior leaders in DND and the CAF.
+Vice-Admiral (Retired) Bruce Donaldson, CMM, CD, served as Vice Chief of the Defence Staff (VCDS) from July 2010 until September 2013 upon his retirement from the Canadian Armed Forces (CAF).
+As VCDS, and second in command of the CAF, Bruce was directly involved in managing the entire activity portfolio of the defence enterprise and worked at the highest levels across the Government of Canada with respect to major procurement, personnel and financial management issues.
+He led the development and execution of the $20B+ Defence Services Programme, as well as long range strategic and capability planning for the CAF.
+Central to the planning and implementation of several phases of defence renewal and transformation, Bruce worked closely with other senior leaders in the Department of National Defence (DND) and the CAF.
 He also directed and oversaw the security and policing functions in DND and the CAF.

-Prior to his appointment as VCDS, VAdm Donaldson commanded domestic and continental operations for the CAF, as Commander Canada Command, in the crucial period during which were held the 2010 Vancouver Games and the G8/G20 summits.
-Previous to that, he had spent 18 months as Director of the Strategic Joint Staff - the operations manager for the CAF - and two years in command of the Canadian Pacific Fleet.
-His earlier command appointments include the frigate HMCS VANCOUVER, the Sea Training Staff on the West Coast, and the destroyer HMCS ATHABASKAN, while flagship for the Canadian Atlantic Fleet.
+Prior to his appointment as VCDS, Admiral Donaldson served as Commander Canada Command, commanding the CAF’s domestic and continental operations including the 2010 Winter Olympic Games in Vancouver and the G8/G20 summits.
+Prior to that, he spent 18 months as Director of the Strategic Joint Staff - the operations manager for the CAF - and two years as Commander, Canadian Pacific Fleet.
+His earlier command appointments include the frigate HMCS VANCOUVER, Sea Training Staff Pacific, and the destroyer HMCS ATHABASKAN, flagship for the Canadian Atlantic Fleet.